 #2: Theory of Knowledge (TOK) Class

 This class teaches the nature of knowledge and builds skills in critical thinking.
-Students have to complete a presentation (graded by the teacher) and a 1,600-word essay (graded externally) to pass this course.
+Students have to complete a presentation (graded by the teacher) and a 1,600-word essay (graded externally) in order to pass this course.

 #3: Creativity, Activity, Service (CAS)

 Lastly, students are required to participate in an activity outside of class, either community service, athletics, or creative activities.
-For most students, their regular extracurricular activities and sports count for these hours, meaning that they don't need to add anything to their schedules in order to fulfill this requirement.
+For most students, their regular extracurricular activities and sports count for these hours, meaning that they don't need to add anything to their schedules to fulfill this requirement.

 IB vs AP: Key Similarities and Differences